Phyllis Diller: Musician

 Diller had studied the piano for many years and was an accomplished player but decided against a career in music after hearing her teachers and mentors play with much more skill than she thought that she would be able to achieve.
 She still played in her private life, however, and owned a custom-made harpsichord.

 Between 1971 and 1981, Diller appeared as a piano soloist with symphony orchestras across the country under the stage name Dame Illya Dillya.
 Her performances were spiced with humor, but she took the music seriously.
 A review of one of her concerts in The San Francisco Examiner called her "a fine concert pianist with a firm touch."

 Artist

-Diller, a self-taught artist, began painting in 1963.
+A self-taught artist, Diller began painting in 1963.
 She worked in acrylics, watercolors, and oils throughout the 1970s and filled her Brentwood, California home with her portraits and still lifes.
-In 2003, at age 86, she held the first of several "art parties," selling her artwork along with her stage clothes and costume jewelry.
+In 2003, at age 86, she held the first of several "art parties", selling her artwork along with her stage clothes and costume jewelry.